-Before running to download Chrome, ask yourself what really matters to you.
+Before rushing to download Chrome, ask yourself what really matters to you.
 Are you a content creator that relies on a streamlined workspace?
 Or, are you a gamer that needs quick speeds for online campaigns?
 Whatever the case may be, each browser comes with its own advantages and disadvantages to consider.
 Privacy and performance are just as important as device compatibility and the overall user experience.

 If neither Chrome nor Safari fit the bill for you, there are other browsers that do more to protect your privacy and offer better customization.
 We recommend doing your homework before settling on one.
-After all, if you’re going to spend several hours a day in a browser, you want to make sure to pick the right one for you.
+After all, if you’re going to spend several hours a day using a browser, you want to make sure to pick the right one for your needs.

 Protect your data and privacy while browsing online with a VPN.

 A combination of the two might be effective on Apple devices.
 For example, if you’d like to use a Google service like YouTube or Gmail, it makes sense to use Chrome.